Beyond Celiac partnered with the National Minority Qualify Forum (NMQF) to target inequalities in celiac disease diagnosis and treatment.

 A study funded by a Beyond Celiac grant shows how much celiac disease patients and those who have gluten sensitivity worry about gluten in drugs.

-Beyond Celiac examines the difference working with an experienced celiac disease specialist makes in the lives of people living with the condition.
+Beyond Celiac examined the difference working with an experienced celiac disease specialist makes in the lives of people living with the condition.

 Beyond Celiac offered a continuing medical education program for medical professionals, designed to educate them on all aspects of celiac disease.
 Following the program, Beyond Celiac evaluated the results and the program’s impact on the celiac disease community.

-Beyond Celiac researched the phenomenon known as “brain fog” by the celiac disease community to better understand how if affects people with the serious genetic autoimmune disease.
+Beyond Celiac researched the phenomenon known as “brain fog” by the celiac disease community to better understand how it affects people with this serious genetic autoimmune disease.

-Beyond Celiac research discovers more people are likely to seek a celiac disease test rather than it being first suggested by their doctor.
+Beyond Celiac research discovered more people are likely to seek a celiac disease test rather than it being first suggested by their doctor.